-Prince William County is an interesting region of Virginia with a variety of historic sites, quaint towns, great shopping, and breathtaking scenery.
-Located just 35 miles south of Washington, DC, nestled between the Potomac River and the Bull Run Mountains, this area is home to Civil War battlefields, museums and historic sites, performing arts venues and endless outdoor recreation opportunities.
-Here is a guide to help you plan a great day trip destination or weekend getaway.
-Plan your visit with this guide to the top attractions in Prince William County Virginia.
+Prince William County is a scenic region of Northern Virginia with a variety of interesting attractions and things to see and do.
+Located just 35 miles south of Washington, D.C., nestled between the Potomac River and the Bull Run Mountains, this area is home to Civil War battlefields, museums and historic sites, performing arts venues and endless outdoor recreation opportunities.
+Here is a guide to help you plan a great day trip or weekend getaway.

 The former railroad community and independent city, that lies within Prince William County, is a charming historic town with shops, galleries, restaurants and museums.
-Stop by the Visitor Center at the Historic Manassas Train Depot and gather information about Prince William County attractions and the surrounding area.
+Stop by the Visitor Center at the Historic Manassas Train Depot and gather information about the region's attractions and the surrounding area.
 The Manassas Farmers' Market, located in Old Town, offers fresh produce on Thursdays and Saturdays.
-At the Manassas Museum, visitors explore the region’s history from colonial days to the recent past.
+At the Manassas Museum, learn about the region’s history from colonial days to the recent past.

-Opened to the public on November 13, 2006, as a tribute to U.S. Marines, the state-of-the-art attraction uses interactive technology, multi-media exhibits and thousands of artifacts to bring to life the values, mission, and culture of the Marine Corps.
+The state-of-the-art attraction uses interactive technology, multi-media exhibits and thousands of artifacts to bring to life the values, mission, and culture of the Marine Corps.
 The museum is located on a 135-acre site next to the U.S. Marine Corps Base at Quantico, Virginia, a short drive south of Washington, D.C.
 You will need at least half a day to fully explore the exhibits and outdoor memorials.
 Stop in the Tun Tavern for lunch or a snack and enjoy the colonial era decor.

 Surrounded by the Occoquan and Potomac Rivers, the refuge includes a one-mile wildlife drive and over three miles of hiking trails.
 This unique place to explore is home to 650 plant species, 218 bird species, 55 butterfly species and robust wildlife communities along tidal shorelines, marshes, meadows, and woods.

-The outlet shopping mall draws visitors to Prince William County from around the region to shop at more than 220 discount stores including Nordstrom RACK, OFF 5th Saks Fifth Avenue, Polo Ralph Lauren, Brooks Brothers, Nautica, Banana Republic, Mikasa, Gymboree and much more.
-Visitors enjoy numerous dining options, an AMC 18-screen movie theater, the Mugsy Meadow Kids Club, and much more.
+The outlet shopping mall draws visitors to Prince William County from around the region to shop at more than 220 discount stores including Nordstrom RACK, OFF 5th Saks Fifth Avenue, Polo Ralph Lauren, Brooks Brothers, Nautica, Banana Republic, Gymboree and much more.
+Visitors enjoy numerous dining options, an AMC 18-screen movie theater, a children's play area and much more.

-The oldest standing house in Prince William County, Virginia has undergone a four-year renovation and is now open to the public.
-The historic home, built circa 1747 and listed on the National Register of Historic Places, sits on a scenic hilltop overlooking Neabsco Creek only about 30 miles from Washington, DC.
+The oldest standing house in Prince William County, built circa 1747 and listed on the National Register of Historic Places, sits on a scenic hilltop overlooking Neabsco Creek only about 30 miles from Washington, D.C..
 George Washington and his family often stayed as a guest at Rippon Lodge.
 Tours are offered May through October by appointment.
 Special events, programs and tours are offered throughout the year.